All cats and dogs over three (3) months of age and residing in Calgary must be licenced with The City of Calgary Animal & Bylaw Services.

 For more information, call 311 (from within Calgary) or 403-268-CITY (2489) (outside of Calgary).

 What does a one-year cat or dog licence cost?

-As of January 1, 2012 the cost to license a cat or dog is as follows:
+As of January 1, 2012 the cost to licence a cat or dog is as follows:

 Puppies (3 months to under 6 months old)